 The New to Practice Programme aims to respond to three key areas of feedback from newly-qualified GPs and GPNs:

 - Desires for a supportive transition into General Practice

 - Opportunities to work in a portfolio way

 - Learning wider skills for future ways of working

-In order to benefit from the scheme, the individual should be:
+In order to benefit from the scheme, the participant should be:

-- Newly qualified staff must be in a substantive role in a practice, or be looking for this role (Cornwall Training Hub will support with job matching).
+- In, or about to commence, in a substantive role in a practice in Cornwall, or be looking for this role (Cornwall Training Hub will support with job matching)